Learn GNU Tools: From User to Builder

 Recommendation

 Start with my_wc or my_cat.
-They are small, contained, and will teach you the fundamental I/O patterns in C that all other projects rely on.
-Spend a weekend on one of them.
+They are small and contained, and will teach you the fundamental I/O patterns in C that all other projects rely on.

-Then, move to my_ls.
-This project is the perfect introduction to interacting with the operating system’s filesystem metadata.
-It’s more complex but incredibly rewarding.
+Then move to my_ls.
+This project is the perfect introduction to interacting with filesystem metadata.
+It is more complex but very rewarding.

 Final Overall Project: Build a Linux From Scratch System with Your Tools